jstac/econ-2125-8013/README.md

 ## Announcements

+### Week 8 Thursday Lecture to be Shifted (Posted 20-04-2015)

+Hi all, with apologies for late notice, I've now decided to shift the Thursday 23rd April lecture to the next day, Friday 24th, 10am.
+This is to let you concentrate on last minute revision for the midterm exam (on Thursday evening).
+The location of the lecture is unchanged.

 ### Week 8 Lectures (Posted 13-04-2015)

 Week 8 lectures (22nd and 23rd April) will proceed as normal despite the